Real rooms. Real costs. A shopping list you can print, save, or share.

 18%

 You can override any waste factor.
-If your installer gave you a specific number, use it.
+If your installer has given you a specific number, use it.
 The override field is in Step 2 under "Override waste % manually."

 Box math — why rounding up matters